modelica/ModelicaSpecification/RationaleMCP/0034/ternary.md

 For example, to evaluate `false or unknown`, one has to consider both possible outcomes for the uncertain operand, meaning that the result might be ither `false or false` or `false or true`.
 Since the different outcomes don't agree, the result of the operation is uncertain, represented by `unknown`.

+Although the truth tables of `not`, `and` and `or` agree with Kleene logic, the set of logical connectives on `Ternary` is deliberately not meant to model any particular ternary logic.
+In particular, by not defining an operator for material implication, `Ternary` cannot be considered a complete model of Kleene logic.
+Applications requiring a complete model of one of the many possible ways to define ternary logic may use `Ternary` to represent the three truth values, but should define all the logical connectives of the logic in question as a package (library) of functions.

 ### Unary operators
 Unary operators on `Ternary`, where `x` is an expression of type `Ternary`: